 This should list a complete and correctly formatted list of all of the references and source that you have used in your dissertation, whether this be ones you have directed cited from or simply referred to.

 You should include any information that would disrupt the general flow of your work and so would include any letters, questionnaires or transcripts.

-There may be other sections you are asked to include and could be termed as procedure, methodology, executive summary, literature review or recommendations – you should look at gaining some more incite into these.
+There may be other sections you are asked to include and could be termed as procedure, methodology, executive summary (or abstract), literature review or recommendations – you should look at gaining some more insight into these.